websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-wildfly.md

 For DXP 7.3 and earlier, follow these additional steps:

-1. Unzip the Dependencies ZIP file to a folder called `$WILDFLY_HOME/modules/com/liferay/portal/main`.
+1. Unzip the Dependencies ZIP file to a folder called `$WILDFLY_HOME/modules/com/liferay/portal/main` (create this folder if it doesn't exist).
 1. Create a file called `module.xml` in the `$WILDFLY_HOME/modules/com/liferay/portal/main` folder.
 In the file, declare the portal module and all of its required resources and dependencies.

     ```xml